-It wasn’t just railways (and railways stations) that changed people and the landscape.
+It wasn’t only railways (and railway stations) that changed people and the landscape.
 The Victorians embraced and exploited new technology and new techniques.
 Steam power revolutionised farm and factory production as well as transport.
 Under the direction of a new breed of engineers, great feats of engineering were undertaken – like constructing London’s Embankment, enormous sewage systems and the beginnings of the underground railway network.
 Huge bridges spanned rivers; massive steamships crossed the oceans; docks were rebuilt.
 The best known engineer of the day is probably Isambard Kingdom Brunel, whose works included the Clifton Suspension Bridge at Bristol, much of the infrastructure of the Great Western Railway – and the world’s first iron-hulled propeller driven steamship, ‘Great Britain’ (launched in 1843).
 The Victorians largely created today’s cityscapes – road layouts, housing, civic buildings, schools… Of course, much of the physical work necessary in construction projects relied on manual labour.
 And a good deal of that came from Ireland, particularly after the tragedy of the Great Famine of 1845-51.
 A blight destroyed much of Europe’s potato crop; in Ireland, the potato was the main means of subsistence for the majority of the population.
-It is estimated that 1.5 million people died; many more emigrated – to England, Scotland – and further afield, to North America and Australia.
-As Britain’s population soared, the population of Ireland actually reduced from about 8 million to around 4.5 million during Victoria’s reign.
+It is estimated that 1.5 million people died in Ireland at this time; many more emigrated – to England, Scotland – and further afield, to North America and Australia.
+As Britain’s population soared, Ireland’s population actually reduced from about 8 million to around 4.5 million during Victoria’s reign.
 It is said that 10% of modern Britons have an Irish grandparent.

 British goods, design and achievements certainly dominated the world’s very first international fair, the Great Exhibition held in Hyde Park in 1851 – an event championed by Queen Victoria’s husband, Prince Albert of Saxe-Coburg and Gotha.
-The legacy of the Great Exhibition includes three wonderful institutions – the Natural History, Science and Victoria & Albert museums – partly funded by profits from the Exhibition; it also left us with a south London park and a football team – Crystal Palace (founded in 1905).
+The legacy of the Great Exhibition includes three wonderful institutions – the Natural History, Science and Victoria & Albert museums – partly funded by profits from the Exhibition; it also left us with a south London park and a football team, Crystal Palace (founded in 1905).